 The Garment District Collection of Kansas City-made garments and accessories allows the Kansas City Museum to add to its stellar collection of historical clothing, textiles, and costumes, which comprises more than 20,000 items in the Museum’s collection and is one of the best collections of its kind in the region.

-The Historic Garment District Museum is ONLY open:
+The Historic Garment District Museum Hours

 At the entrance on 8th and Broadway, there are numerous steps outside the building and one set of steps inside.
-If your party needs an accessible entrance to the building, please contact the Kansas City Museum in advance and we will provide directions to the accessible entrance.
+If your party needs an accessible entrance to the building, please contact the Kansas City Museum in advance at 816.702.7704 and we will provide directions to the accessible entrance.

 There is one single restroom onsite.

 There are approximately 20-25 items on display plus some machines, photos, and ephemera.

 Museum staff does not provide a guided tour; staff will introduce the space, give a general introduction about the Garment District and answer questions.